asyncura/ProtonMailBridgeDocker/README.md

 There is a [testing branch](https://github.com/asyncura/ProtonMailBridgeDocker/tree/testing) available if you want to submit a patch.

-An [Alpine Linux](https://www.alpinelinux.org/) version for a small image base footprint is available in the [Alpine directory](https://github.com/asyncura/ProtonMailBridgeDocker/tree/master/Alpine).
+An [Alpine Linux](https://www.alpinelinux.org/) version for a small image base footprint is available using the `alpine` tag.
+The source code for the Alpine version is in the [Alpine directory](https://github.com/asyncura/ProtonMailBridgeDocker/tree/master/Alpine).

 ## License